ryukzak/micsecs-2022/program.md

     by Alexey Subbotin and Nataly Zhukova <span class="bdg">en</span>
 5. <!--WIP both--> [10] Improving the Efficiency of Forecasting Sports Events using a Cascade of Neural Networks \\
     by Vasily Meltsov, Alexander Krutikov and Nataly Zhukova <span class="bdg">en</span>
+1. <!--RaD en--> [50] Building a Tree of Perception Control Planning Using Branch and Bound Optimization \\
+    by Aleksandr Khodos, Michail Panteleyev and Mikhail Zolotukhin <span class="bdg">ru</span>

 ### Computer Systems & Networks Engineering